 - The stone kitchen bench is repeated through the home, living joinery, bath recess and curved bathroom hob

-- The curtain pelmets across the northern wall were integrated and required careful planning so as to coordinate with the joinery
+- The curtain pelmets across the northern wall were integrated and required careful planning to coordinate with the joinery

 – The high ceilings along with the beautiful wide cornices make a real impact on entry.